(Odonata)

 Libellulidae, Blue Dasher (Pachydiplax longipennis)

 Blue dashers have pale faces.
-The adult males have blue bodies, a bit of amber color at the wing bases, and turquoise-colored eyes.
+The adult males have blue bodies, an amber tinge at the wing bases, and turquoise-colored eyes.
 Adult female blue dashers have black and yellow bodies and red upper eyes.
-As adult females grow older, their upper eyes also turn turquoise; in one image, an older female rests on a prickly pear fruit.
+As adult females grow older, their upper eyes also turn turquoise.
+Immature male blue dashers look a lot like adult females, but have mostly black abdomens.

 One way to identify this species is to notice how small it is.
+Too small to be a flame skimmer.
 Also, notice the white stripes on the abdomen and the greenish spots towards the front.

 Libellulidae: Black Saddlebags (Tramea lacerata)